HENRY KNOX TRAIL REENACTMENT

 Join us in Fort Edward, NY for a once-in-a-lifetime reenactment of the Henry Knox Trail!
 Step back in time to become part of the “noble train of artillery” that Knox led from Crown Point to Boston in the winter of 1775.

-The trail will begin at Fort Edward Jr./Sr. High School, then follow the old military road (now known as Route 4) to the Old Fort House Museum, where the Washington County leg will conclude with a wreath laying ceremony.
+The trail will begin at Fort Edward Jr./Sr. High School, then follow the old military road (now known as Route 4) to the Old Fort House Museum, where the Washington County leg will conclude with a wreath laying ceremony and an open house.

 Washington and Saratoga Counties